RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 \subsubsection{Datasets}

-We evaluate our model on three public datasets: Video Games and Movies \& TV dataset released in Amazon platform\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/}}, and Steam\footnote{\url{https://github.com/kang205/SASRec}}.
-Considering that each dataset has millions of interaction records, we reduce their sizes to avoid unacceptable training costs.
-Concretely, we filter each dataset by first selecting items with top frequency, and retaining users' interaction history on this item set.
-Finally, we randomly sample a subset of users as our dataset.
-Following prior work \cite{DBLP:journals/corr/abs-2305-07001}, we also apply a 5-core filter, further removing users and items with fewer than five interactions from the dataset.
-The statistics of the processed data are shown in the Table \ref{tab:datasets}.
-For the specific tasks, we generate data as follows: for next item retrieval, we treat the top-1 prediction of the recommendation model as the ground truth; for item ranking, we sample five items from the entire item set for each sample, and use the ranking order produced by the recommendation model as the ground truth; for interest classification, we set the $t+$ and $t-$ threshold as the top 20\%, bottom 50\% respectively, and sample one positive and one negative item for each user for training and testing.
-The dataset details for each task are summarized in Table \ref{tab:dataset details}.
-All the task templates can be found in Appendix \ref{appendix:data generation}.
+We evaluate our model on three public datasets: Video Games and Movies \& TV dataset released in Amazon platform\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/}}\cite{ni2019justifying}, and Steam\footnote{\url{https://github.com/kang205/SASRec}}\cite{DBLP:conf/icdm/KangM18,pathak2017generating}.
+For the specific tasks, we generate data as follows: for next item retrieval, we treat the top-1 prediction of the target recommender model as the ground truth; for item ranking, we sample five items from the entire item set for each sample, and use the ranking order produced by the target model as the ground truth; for interest classification, we set the $t+$ and $t-$ threshold as the top 20\%, bottom 50\% respectively, and sample one positive and one negative item for each user for training and testing.
+The dataset details can be found in Appendix \ref{appendix:data details}.